 $1,501 – $2,000/Week 57%

 Notice how at the top end of the sales, the commission rate is higher than what is described above?
 The reason is that the owner felt that if a stylist worked that hard and was willing to commit, then she deserved to earn more money.
 But the key to the above formula is that the commissions are calculated at each tier.
-So if a stylist earned $1,750 in sales, then the first $1,000 is paid out at 47%, the next $500 is paid out at 52% and the final $250 is paid out at 57%.
+If a stylist earned $1,750 in sales, then the first $1,000 is paid out at 47%, the next $500 is paid out at 52% and the final $250 is paid out at 57%.
 Not all of the earnings are paid out at the highest tier level reached that week.

 The following is an example of one stylist’s paycheck related to $2,300 in sales using the above commission format: